ESPRI-Mod/es-vocab/documentation/docs/DD_creation_example.md

 #### CI/CD : Validation

-You have to wait for CI/CD to test that everything is good, if not the merge will be **cancel** !
+You have to wait for CI/CD to check that everything is good, if not the merge will be **cancel** !

 what does the CI/CD :